 The IRS Data Retrieval Tool (DRT) is available.

 - Verification – If you have been selected for verification, you are unable to use the DRT to verify your financial information and will need to request a tax transcript from the IRS.

 Getting a college degree is an amazing opportunity.
 The dreams you can achieve and the places you can go with a college degree are endless.
-It is our job in the AGS Financial Aid Office to make sure money does not stand in the way of achieving a higher education degree.
+It is our job in the Graduate & Online Financial Aid Office to make sure money does not stand in the way of achieving a higher education degree.
 Please contact us so we can help figure out which kind of aid is right for you.

 Step 1 - Submit your application to Tabor College